loading page

 Abstract

-Objectives: Iron deficiency anemia (IDA) is most frequent in children under five years old.
-Many studies have shown a high prevalence of vitamin D deficiency (VDD) in similar age group.
-An association between IDA and VDD was reported.
-The objective of our study was to determine whether there is an association of VDD with IDA in Turkish children under 5 years old.
-Methods: Children, ages between four months-five years were included in a case–control study.
-Two groups were constituted: children with IDA (group I) and healthy control children without IDA (group II).
-Serum 25(OH) vitamin D levels lower than 20 ng/mL were considered as deficiency.
-Results: Mean age of group I (n=211, 24.8±17.5 months, 45% males) and group II (n=149, 26.4±17.7 months, 44% males) were comparable (p>0.05).
-Median vitamin D level in group I (22.5 ng/ml) was lower than group II (32.3 ng/mL) (p=0.001).
+Objectives: Iron deficiency anemia (IDA) is most common in children under the age of five.
+Many studies have shown that the prevalence of vitamin D deficiency (VDD) is high in a similar age group.
+An association between IDA and VDD has been reported.
+Our study aimed to determine whether there is a relationship between VDD and IDA in Turkish children under five.
+Methods: Children aged four months to five years were included in a case-control study.
+Two groups were formed: children with IDA (group I) and healthy controls without IDA (group II).
+Serum 25(OH) vitamin D levels lower than 20 ng/mL were considered deficient.
+Results: Group I (n=211, 24.8±17.5 months, 45% male) and group II (n=149, 26.4±17.7 months, 44% male) mean ages were similar (p>0.05).
+The median vitamin D level was lower in group I (22.5 ng/ml) than group II (32.3 ng/mL) (p=0.001).
 The frequency of VDD was 38.5% in group I and 14.5% in group II (p<0.001).
-Sixteen children had subclinical rickets signs (All <36 months old); 14 of these were in group I (p=0.034).
-Conclusions: VDD is more frequent in small children with IDA than healthy controls.
-Most of the children presenting subclinical rickets signs had concurrent IDA.
-Physicians should note that VDD or even subclinical rickets may associate to IDA in children younger than 36 months old.
+Sixteen children had signs of subclinical rickets (All <36 months); 14 of them were in group I (p=0.034).
+Conclusions: VDD is more common in young children with IDA than in healthy controls.
+Most of the children who showed signs of subclinical rickets had concomitant IDA.
+Doctors should keep in mind that VDD and even subclinical rickets in children younger than 36 months may be associated with IDA.
+Key Words: Children, Iron deficiency anemia, Subclinical rickets, Vitamin D deficiency